Ernst Wintter & Associates LLP

-Economic indicators can leave the leaders of nonprofits confused as to the financial direction their organizations are heading both in the short and long term.
+Economic indicators can leave the leaders of nonprofits confused as to the financial direction their organizations are heading towards being in awry causing both short and long term effects.
 The current status of the American economy is especially difficult to figure out.
 On the one hand, we have a nearly record number of job openings, as the labor market continues to reel from the aftershocks generated by the COVID-19 pandemic.
 On the other hand, inflation coupled with increasing interest rates has sparked fears of the economic calamity called stagflation.

 As a leader of your nonprofit organization, how do you make sense of macroeconomic signals that provide you with insight into the financial health of your organization?
 The answer is to understand how to detect the 4 warning signs that might indicate something is awry with your nonprofit’s finances: